datapartnership/datapartnership.github.io/content/updates/Mobility-During-Social-Distancing.md

 ***

-Note: All the code to replicate the analysis and plots is [available here](https://github.com/datapartnership/covid19/blob/master/Mobility%20metrics-India.ipynb).
+Note: All the code to replicate the analysis and plots, is [available here](https://github.com/datapartnership/covid19/blob/master/Mobility%20metrics-India.ipynb).

 _Authors:_